flix/book/src/automatic-derivation.md

 - `Order` — to derive a total ordering on the values of a type.
 - `ToString` — to derive a human-readable string representation on the values of a type.
 - `Sendable` — to enable the values of an (immutable) type to be sent over a channel.
+- `Coerce` - to convert simple data types to their underlying representation.

 ### Derivation of Eq and Order